-Neoplasm is widely viewed as a visible and palpable mass with structural organization and defined boundaries (i.e. a tumor) and there are but two conditions, namely a tumor is benign, therefore great relief is felt, or it is malignant and the death knell is sounded.
-Widespread occurrence of the disease is attributed to metastasis, a spreading of the disease from the tumor by the circulatory system to distant locations.
-This model is in general incomplete.
-Neoplasm may present as a tumor, a field of diseased cells or small sets or even isolated cells that escape notice, more often, all of these present simultaneously.

-In fact there is a continuous process by which healthy normal tissue is invaded with diseased cells that escape notice.
+By the author's observation, neoplasm is widely viewed, by lay and professional person's alike, as a visible and palpable mass with structural organization and defined boundaries (i.e. a tumor) and there are but two broadly recognized conditions, namely a tumor is benign, therefore great relief is felt, or it is malignant and the death knell is sounded.
+Widespread occurrence of the disease throughout the patient is routinely attributed by the medical practitioner to metastasis, a spreading of the disease from the tumor by the circulatory system to distant locations in the body of the patient.
+This thought model is in general incomplete.
+Neoplasm may present as a tumor, a field of diseased cells, small sets of cells or even isolated cells that escape notice; more often, all of these present simultaneously.
+It is theorized that there is a continuous process by which healthy normal tissue is invaded with unnoticed diseased cells.
 This neoplastic tissue may progress to become more and more diseased, aggressive and noticeable.
 Thus there are an infinite number of states of diseased neoplastic tissue.
 A benign tumor is diseased but just not as diseased and hostile as it may, and often does, become.
-Metastasis while a part of the progression of the disease is secondary to the independent development of neoplasm at many anatomical locations as a result of the ongoing debilitation of the normal apoptotic process.
+Metastasis may be a part of the progression of the disease but is secondary to the independent development of neoplasm at many anatomical locations as a result of the ongoing debilitation of the normal apoptotic process.
+The apoptotic process is a major physiological function; gone awry much damage is accomplished.

-Assume there are about 40 billion cells per pound of flesh each of which will divide by mitosis about fifty times before it dies itself, creating daughter cells numbering about 1,100 million, million cells.
-Without an ongoing process of cell suicide by genetically controlled apoptosis, all creatures would if enough food and space were available become behemoth.
-The rapid process of apoptosis rids the individual of cells that are not a needed part of the individual's bodily systems (i.e. growth and replacement).
-Slowly, usually with advancing age, hormonal changes, exposure to external carcinogens, exposure to radiation, etc., widespread degeneration occurs in a small percentage of cells that modifies or in the limit eliminates the apoptotic gene giving rise to the build up of tissue that does not self destruct as it should.
-It may self destruct after a fashion or it may not, or it may exhibit a spectrum of apoptotic behavior throughout the individual.
+In order to gain an appreciation of the scale of the apoptotic function it is assumed there are about 40 billion cells per pound of flesh each of which will divide by mitosis about fifty times, creating daughter cells numbering about 1,100 million, million cells before it dies itself.
+This being the case without an ongoing process of cell suicide by genetically controlled apoptosis, all creatures would, if enough food and space were available, become behemoth.
+This exponential growth is prevented by the rapid process of apoptosis which rids the individual of cells created that are not needed for growth and replacement, thereby balancing apoptosis and mitosis.
+Slowly, usually with advancing age, hormonal changes, exposure to external carcinogens, exposure to radiation, etc., widespread variable degeneration occurs in a small percentage of cells that modifies or in the limit eliminates the apoptotic gene giving rise to the build up of tissue that does not self destruct as it should.
+It may self destruct after a fashion or it may not, or it may exhibit a spectrum of abnormal apoptotic behavior throughout the individual.
+The debilitated tissue is disrespectful of cell type and includes cells of various anatomical origination.

 Lesions may ultimately develop as the first noticed evidence that neoplasm is present.
 Left untended the disease is progressively more debilitating and is commonly fatal.